gobb/SprayFire/libs/SprayFire/Plugin/README.md

 ### SprayFire\Plugin\PluginSignature

-This is how you tell the `Plugin\Manager` the information about your plugin; things like the name, directory to load classes from and what callbacks should be added to the Mediator.
+This is how you tell the `Plugin\Manager` the information about your plugin; things like the name, directory to load classes from, what callbacks should be added to the Mediator and whether the app should be ran through the `FirePlugin\PluginInitializer`.
 This is really a simple, dumb object that only passes along data about the plugin to the Manager.

+## SprayFire\Plugin\FirePlugin

+**Dependencies:**
+- SprayFire\Bootstrap
+- SprayFire\Dispatcher\Exception
-## SprayFire\Plugin Events
+- SprayFire\Plugin

-To facilitate the bootstrapping of plugins and allow a clear, concise method for getting plugins started up the module will be adding two new events to the normal processing of the implemented SprayFire modules.
-The first event will be the `plugin_manager.app_load` event that will be triggered after the request is routed and we have determined the app to load but before any dispatching has taken place.
-The second event will be `plugin_manager.dispatch_started` that will be triggered after the app load event has taken place but before the dispatcher has done any processing.

-The first event will be primarily used to get your app loaded.
-By default the SprayFire init file will create a PluginSignature for your app based off the normal conventions we have for retrieving app name and directory.
-The PluginSignature created by SprayFire for your app will only have 1 event callback, the `plugin_manager.app_load` event.
-This callback will initialize your application by looking for an expected app bootstrap.
-The `plugin_manager.dispatch_started` is to be used by your app's bootstrap to register app-specific plugins, this event will be triggered almost directly after the app load event is triggered and is the best way to ensure your plugins get started up.
+- SprayFire\Service
+- SprayFire\StdLib
+- SprayFire\Mediator\FireMediator
+- ClassLoader\Loader

+> The dependency on `SprayFire\Dispatcher\Exception` is an artifact relating back to when the PluginInitializer was a part of that module.
+This will be removed eventually once it is determined the appropriate exception that should be used in place of the ones currently being utilized.

+### SprayFire\Plugin\FirePlugin\PluginSignature

+### SprayFire\Plugin\FirePlugin\AppPluginSignature

+### SprayFire\Plugin\FirePlugin\PluginInitializer

+### SprayFire\Plugin\FirePlugin\Manager